khaledhikmat/ai-agents/README.md

 The ingest process (generating knowledge graph) supports reading from different data sources: JSON files or database.

 Query inheritance knowledge base documentation using natural language and get context-rich answers.
 Example questions:
-- How many properties do we have?
+- How many properties are there in <country>?
-- How many inheritors do we have?
+- How many inheritors of <person_name>?

 The following are available RAG strategies:
 - `tools`: Use function calling to retrieve context data